 In response to the external review led by Prof Ian Chubb in February 2020 and in light of new growth in projects and funding, the Trusted Autonomous Systems Defence Cooperative Research Centre is realigning key roles as the Centre expands.

-From 1 Jul 2020, Simon Ng will be Chief Engineer (CE) and Kate Devitt will be Chief Scientist (CS).
+From 1 Jul 2020, Dr Simon Ng will be Chief Engineer (CE) and Dr Kate Devitt will be Chief Scientist (CS).

 Research leadership will continue with the triumvirate of Jason Scholz, Kate Devitt and Simon Ng—each bringing their unique and complimentary backgrounds and experience to accelerate sovereign capability in trusted autonomous systems for the Australian Defence Force (ADF).